exellentcoin26/news-finder/rss-scraper/README.md

 provided can also be run with the `--release` flag for better runtime performance.

+First make sure that an environment variable `DATABASE_URL` is set.
+This can be an env file in the root, a global environment variable or specified inline.

 ```shell
 cargo run -- run --help
 ```